johnsonjh/gfcptun/README.md

 - SMUXv2 can limit per-stream memory usage.
 Enable with `-smuxver 2`, and tune `-streambuf`.
   - Example: `-smuxver 2 -streambuf 8388608` for 8MiB buffer per stream.
-- Start tuning by limting the stream buffer on the **receiving** side of the link.
+- Start tuning by limiting the stream buffer on the **receiving** side of the link.
-  - Back-pressure should trigger exustingg congestion control mechanisms, providing practical rate limiting to prevent the exhaustion of upstream capacity and downlink starvation (buffer-bloat scenario).
+  - Back-pressure should trigger exhausting congestion control mechanisms, providing practical rate limiting to prevent the exhaustion of upstream capacity and downlink starvation (buffer-bloat scenario).
-- SMUXv2 configuration is _not negotiated_, os must be set manually on both
+- SMUXv2 configuration is _not negotiated_, and must be set manually on both
   sides of the GFCP tunnel.

 ### Memory Control

+- `GOGC` varuable tuning:
-- GOGC tuning of 20 for low-memory devices, 100 or higher for servers.
+  - **20** for low-memory devices
+  - **120** (or higher) for servers

-- Notes for SMUX tuning (as per KCP):
+- Notes for SMUX tuning:

-  - Primary memory allocation is done from a buffer pool _xmit.Buf_, in the GFCP layer.
-When allocated a _fixed-capacity_ (usually 1500 bytes, determined by the MtuLimit, will be returned: the _rx queue_, _tx queue_ and _fec queue_ all allocate from there, and return the bytes to the pool after use.
+  - Primary memory allocation is done from a buffer pool (_xmit.Buf_), in the GFCP layer.
+When allocated, a _fixed-capacity_ - usually 1500 bytes - determined by the MtuLimit, will be returned: the _rx queue_, _tx queue_, and, _fec queue_ all allocate from there, and then eturn the bytes to the pool after use.

-- The buffer pool mechanism maintains a _high watermark_ for _in-flight_ objects
+- The buffer pool mechanism maintains a _high watermark_ for _in-flight_
-  from the pool, as to survive perodic garbage collection.
+  objects from the pool, as to survive periodic garbage collection.

-- Memory will be returned to the system by the runtime when idle, as determined by `-sndwnd`,`-rcvwnd`,`-ds`, `-ps` settings.
-These tunables affect the _high
+- Memory will be returned to the system by the Go runtime when idle.
+Variables that can be used for tuning this are `-sndwnd`,`-rcvwnd`,`-ds`, and `-ps`.
-  watermark_: the larger the value, the higher the total memory consumption.
+  These parameters affect the _high watermark_ - the larger the value, the higher the total memory consumption at any given moment.

-- The `-smuxbuf` setting and GOMAXPROCS adjust the balance between _concurrency limits_ and _resource usage_.
+- The `-smuxbuf` setting and `GOMAXPROCS` variable adjust the balance between _concurrency limits_ and overall _resource usage_.
-  - Increase smuxbuf will increase practical concurrency limits, however, the `-smuxbuf` value alone is not linerally proprotional server concurrency handling - due to garbage collection interaction, only empiracal testing can provide practical tuning guidelines.
+  - Increasing `-smuxbuf` will increase practical concurrency limits, however, the `-smuxbuf` value is **not** linerally proprotional to total concurrency handling, mostly due to non-deterministic garbage collection interaction.
+Because of this, only empiracal testing can provide practical tuning guidelines.

 ### Compression

 - Optional compression using Snappy is available.

-- Compression may save bandwidth for high-compressable data, but will increase overhead in other cases.
+- Compression may save bandwidth for redundant, low-entropy data, but will **increase** overhead in other cases.
-  - Compression is enabled by default: use `-nocomp` to disable.
-Both ends must use the same setting.
+  - Compression is **enabled by default**: use `-nocomp` to disable.
+    * Both ends **must** use the same setting.

 ### Monitoring

-- Upon receiving the `USR1` signal, detailed link information will be output.
+- Upon receiving a `USR1` signal, detailed link information will be displayed.

 ### Low-level GFCP tuning:

 - Example: `-mode manual -nodelay 1 -interval 20 -resend 2 -nc 1`